uccser/cs-field-guide/text/chapters/en-formal-languages.md

 Notice the use of brackets to group parts of the regular expression.
 It's useful if you want the "+" or "\*" to apply to more than one character.

 {panel type="jargon-buster" summary="Regular expression"}
+{glossary-definition term="regular expression" definition="A formula used to describe a pattern in a text that is to be matched or searched for.
+These are typically used for finding elements of a program (such as variable names) and checking input in forms (such as checking that an email address has the right format.)"}
 The term
 {glossary-link term="regular expression" reference-text="abbreviations"}regular expression{glossary-link end}
 is sometimes abbreviated to "regex", "regexp", or "RE".
 It's "regular" because it can be used to define sets of strings from a very simple class of languages called "regular languages", and it's an "expression" because it is a combination of symbols that follow some rules.